bjerga/training-visualizer/README.md

 # training-visualizer
-A website application for visualizing data produced while training an artificial neural networks.
+A website application for visualizing data produced while training artificial neural networks.

 ## Installation
 To install all requirement packages: